fiskabollen/Raspberry-Pi-EEPROM-writer/README.md

 The circuit required is essentially a set of counter chips to hold an address chained (with a single increment line), plus a reset line.

+Run on the Pi with "sudo python eeprom.py --help"

 Raspberry Pi Pins
 -----------------